-Would shoppers be ok with metal detectors?
+Would shoppers be OK with metal detectors?

 Some Wichita parents say metal detectors would be a good idea.

-Williams pointed out some sporting events, schools and some private businesses have metal detectors.
+Williams pointed out that some sporting events, schools, and private businesses have metal detectors.

 Other parents talking to KSN pointed out the majority of private businesses and stores in the Wichita metro do not use metal detectors at entrances.